WebOrigami/projector/README.md

 # Architecture

-Projector is an Electron application, so it includes both the Node runtime and the Chromium browser engine.
+Projector is an Electron application, so includes both the Node runtime and the Chromium browser engine.

 Some important pieces: